jundalisay/spblist/content/en/research/descartes/world/chapter-02.md

 It means that the flame's body that acts against the wood is composed of small particles*.
 These move independently of one another with a very fast and violent motion.

-> *Superphysics note: Unlike Newton who viewed motion from a large viewpoint, as from the perspective of 'Lord God', Descartes views movement from the quantum level or small particles
+{{< n n="Unlike Newton who viewed motion from a large viewpoint, as from the perspective of 'Lord God', Descartes views movement from the quantum level or small particles" >}}

 They push and move with them the particles of the body: